blackmagic-debug/black-magic-org/v1.x/usage/rtt.md

  * Real-Time Transfer (RTT).

 To enable RTT in [Black Magic Debug](https://black-magic.org) (BMD) Firmware, the `ENABLE_RTT=1` flag has to be set during compilation.
-With the Meson build system, that would be done by setting the `rtt_support` flag to true.
-Look at the firmware building [instructions](https://github.com/blackmagic-debug/blackmagic?tab=readme-ov-file#building-the-firmware) for more details.
+For more details refer to the [Build Instructions](#build-instructions) section.

 The RTT solution implemented in BMD uses a novel way to detect RTT automatically, making it fast and convenient.